zanni/messaging-server/README.md

 **Workflow**:
 - User inits connection by sending HTTP POST request to "/connect" endpoint, providing {userId}.
 A session is generated with a random {listeningKey} and an available {listeningAddress}.
 - User then attempts to connect to STOMP "/ws" endpoint using session's data given by webapp in previous HTTP response.
 If an active session matches {userId, listeningAddress, listeningKey}, an auto-delete exclusive queue is created and user subscribe to that queue
-- User exchanges messages with others connected users by sending HTTP POST request to "/exchange" enpoint.
-Messages are relayed by pushing on corresponding user queue
+- User exchanges messages with others connected users by sending HTTP POST requestS to "/exchange" enpoint.
+Messages are relayed by pushing on corresponding users queues
 - User disconnects by either sending HTTP POST request to "/disconnect" endpoint or broking websocket TCP connection
 - Queue creation/deletion events are monitored.
 When a queue is created, corresponding session is acked, when a queue is deleted, corresponding session is deleted